binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 ![10,000' view of VPS Security](images/10000VPS.gif)

-If possible, I usually advocate bringing VPS(s) [in-house](http://blog.binarymist.net/2014/11/29/journey-to-self-hosting/) where you have control.
+If it makes sense, I usually advocate bringing VPS(s) [in-house](http://blog.binarymist.net/2014/11/29/journey-to-self-hosting/) where you have control.
 A lot of the ideas in this section originated from a blog post of mine on [hardening Debian web servers](http://blog.binarymist.net/2014/12/27/installation-hardening-of-debian-web-server/).

 ## 1. SSM Asset Identification {#vps-asset-identification}
 Take results from higher level Asset Identification found in the 30,000' View chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers).
 Remove any that are not applicable.
 Add any newly discovered.
 Here are some to get you started: